 These frameworks are the starting point for planning out the structure of your cloud systems as well as your action plan for keeping data in the cloud safe.
-Many organizations will also establish a cloud security architecture in addition to a framework.

-What is cloud security architecture?
+Implementing cloud security

 Nightfall is a critical piece of this cloud security approach and acts as a failsafe to scan, audit, detect and encrypt valuable information shared across IaaS, PaaS, and SaaS environments.
 Along with traditional network and endpoint DLP, Nightfall’s machine learning works in the background to discover, classify, and protect data based on its surrounding context.
 This improves accuracy and frees up your IT resources to focus on elements of cloud security that can’t yet be automated.

 Nightfall also covers your GDPR, CCPA, HIPAA, and PCI-DSS compliance needs.
 The platform can help you first discover and classify sensitive customer data like PII, PHI, and PCI that must be protected by law.
 Quickly remediate security issues by taking actions to notify admins & quarantine/delete sensitive data.
 Your organization can better achieve or maintain compliance — avoiding fines, fees, or legal troubles associated with data loss.

 Learn more about Nightfall’s approach to cloud security by scheduling a demo at the link below.